Colonoscopies and Colon Cancer Screening

 Colonoscopy, considered the "gold standard" of colorectal cancer screening, is among the most-frequently performed endoscopic procedures.
 Its purpose is trifold - diagnostic, preventative and interventional.
 A colonoscopy gets to the bottom of troublesome gastrointestinal symptoms, screens for diseases of the colon and removes precancerous lesions.
 If necessary, small biopsies may be taken and sent to pathology.

 Why it's recommended

 Colorectal cancer is preventable and curable if caught early.
 Regular screening via colonoscopy is recommended every 5-10 years beginning at age 50, earlier if there's family history.
-It's generally believed that colon cancer takes longer than 10 years to grow, so if you have a family history of colon cancer in a first degree relative (too complicated?) a guideline is to schedule your first colonoscopy when you are 40 years old or10-years younger than the age of your family member's diagnosis whichever is first.
+It's generally believed that colon cancer takes longer than 10 years to grow, so if you have a family history of colon cancer in a first degree relative, a guideline is to schedule your first colonoscopy when you are 40 years old or 10-years younger than the age of your family member's diagnosis, whichever comes first.

 How to prepare